Philadelphia Area Junior Team Tennis Girls League Rules

 a.
 Parents should do all viewing outside the court of play, preferably outside the fence.
 No parents are permitted to sit on benches or seats on the court or inside a fenced-in area.
 The only exception would be with help of scoring in matches with beginner players.

 b.
 Cheering is acceptable in between points.
 Please do not cheer during points and do so in a positive manner.

 c.
 Players may sit on court, but may be requested to be removed if they cause a distraction for matches.

 a.
-All other guidelines will be put forth in the 2016 USTA Jr. Team Tennis Regulations.
+All other guidelines will be put forth in the 2024 USTA MS Jr. Team Tennis Regulations.
 Each team should get a regulations book.
 If there are any other issues, do not hesitate to contact your Division Coordinator.
 He or she and the Area League Coordinator will be the final decision maker on all other issues.